k2052/halda/DUCK.md

 How is are layout algorithim for the Firehose going to work?
-Hottee items should be the biggest.
+Hottest items should be the biggest.

 Hottest item should take on full width of the grid.